Sienci-Labs/Resources/longmill/assembly/lm-project-finishing.md

 If you're successfully making projects on your CNC, congrats! 🎉

 Sometimes projects can come off your machine looking exactly how you want, but other times you might want to make small improvements or protect them so they last longer.
 That's where this page comes in.
 Below is packed with information on "finishing" mostly wooden projects off a CNC (because plastics and metals don't tend to need the same level of protection).
+Every journey begins with the first step, or page in this case, so be curious and let us know if we missed anything by sending us a message at the bottom of the page!

 ## Guide